Dispatch No. 20

 Data from ESMA-mandated broker disclosures (2018-present).
 Loss rates represent percentage of retail investor accounts that lose money when trading CFDs/forex with each provider.

 74-89% of retail forex/CFD accounts lose money.
 This isn't speculation — it's broker-reported, regulator-verified data.
 In the United States, CFTC data shows similar patterns: 75-80% of retail forex traders lose money over time.
-When factoring in spreads, commissions, swap rates, and the psychological cost of bad trades, academic studies estimate the true failure rate is closer to 90%.

 Day Trading Is Even Worse